Adam Scott (golfer): PGA Tour

-Rest of 2013

 Scott finished in a tie for 45th place at the U.S. Open.
 Scott took a one-stroke lead heading into the back nine on the final day of the Open Championship before eventually finishing in a tie for third.
 The final major of 2013, the PGA Championship, saw Scott finish in a tie for fifth.
 At the first event of the FedEx Cup Playoffs, The Barclays, Scott finished with a 66 (−5) final round to win over four players by one stroke and move to number two in the World Ranking, a career high.

 In October, Scott won the 2013 PGA Grand Slam of Golf event in which the four major winners of that year compete.
 A month later Scott would win in his native Australia, when he won the Australian PGA Championship, his fourth career victory on the PGA Tour of Australasia.
 This was quickly followed by winning the Australian Masters on 16 November, at Royal Melbourne, finishing 14 shots under par.
 The following week Scott would garner victory in the team portion of ISPS Handa World Cup of Golf, with fellow Australian Jason Day.
 The team shot a combined 17-under-par.
 Day won the individual championship at 10-under-par.
 Scott was runner up to Rory McIlroy in the Emirates Australian Open on 1 December 2013.
 He led by one stroke going into the final hole but a bogey by Scott and a birdie by McIlroy saw a two shot swing and victory to the Northern Irishman.
 Scott would finish 2013 as the World's #2 ranked golfer.

-2014: Chasing and earning the #1 ranking

 In March 2014, Scott tied the course record at Bay Hill Club & Lodge, when he shot a 10-under-par 62 during the first round of the Arnold Palmer Invitational.
 He went on to finish third in the tournament behind the winner Matt Every and Keegan Bradley after a poor four-over-par 76 in the final round.

 On 19 May 2014, Scott took over as the World's #1 ranked golfer.
 Scott is the 17th golfer to be ranked number one since official rankings began.
 He is also the second Australian and the first since Greg Norman in 1998.
 A week after becoming world #1, Scott strengthened his ranking with a win at the Crowne Plaza Invitational at Colonial, being the first person to win all four Texas-based PGA Tour events.
 Scott held the number one ranking for eleven weeks until August 2014.